edememinov/MacroDeck/README.md

 ## Executing WebSocket commands.
 To execute WebSocket commands this project heavily relies on [Deckboard](https://github.com/rivafarabi/deckboard).
 After installing Deckboard a script can be run to download the Deckboard button configuration.
 This script will get all available buttons and write them in the correct JSON format.
-Afterwards these buttons can be copy-pasted into a file used by Macro Board The type of button should be a "socket" in this case.
+Afterwards these buttons can be copy-pasted into a file used by Macro Board.
+The button type should be a "socket" in this case.

 ```JSON
 {